Republicans Don’t Fear the Underdog

 What is wrong with the Republicans finally getting to implement the agenda they have been carping about ever since Ronald Reagan left office?
 In a word, everything.

 Of course, even though they have not gotten everything they wanted since Reagan, the economic policy followed by Bush I, Clinton, Bush II, and Obama still adhered to the general themes laid out during the Reagan years.
 Minimal taxation for the wealthy and corporations, decreasing overall deductions for the middle class, expanded deductions for corporations with lowered tax rates for capital gains.
-There has been an on-going outsourcing of government services at all levels of government along with a near total deregulation of banking.
-And last of all a new common denominator for how government structures trade agreements and government projects, both are now designed to improve the profitability of corporations.
+There has been an ongoing outsourcing of government services at all levels of government along with a near total deregulation of banking.
+And last of all, a new common denominator for how government structures trade agreements and government projects, both are now designed to improve the profitability of corporations.

 0 0